16 Deg C To F

 Beyond the Formula: Understanding the Underlying Principles

 The conversion formula isn't just a mathematical equation; it reflects the differences in the scales' defining points.
-The factor 9/5 accounts for the different size of a degree in each scale.
-A degree Celsius is larger than a degree Fahrenheit, hence the multiplication factor.
+And the factor 9/5 accounts for the different size of a degree in each scale.
+That said, a degree Celsius is larger than a degree Fahrenheit, hence the multiplication factor.
 The addition of 32 accounts for the difference in the zero points of the scales.

 Let's visualize this: